PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - How are certificate changes deployed?
 (Manual, orchestration, fully automated)

-Identify gaps relative to crypto-agility requirements:
+Identify gaps against crypto-agility requirements:

 Deliverable: Gap analysis report with remediation priorities

-Months 7-12: Architecture Design & Vendor Selection
+Months 7–12: Architecture Design

-Design protocol abstraction layer:
+Design the protocol abstraction layer:

 - ACME endpoint for TLS certificates

-- simple RESTful integration protocol
+- Simple RESTful integration protocol

-- SCEP endpoint for Microsoft AD Integration
+- SCEP endpoint for Microsoft AD integration

-- EST endpoint if needed
+- EST endpoint where required

 - Backend CA routing based on certificate type and policy